ymzhang2/Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center/README.md

 8. Worked closely with internal department to drive project success

 ## Introduction for Attached Samples
+####FSG Report
-####FSG Report(created for lead principal teacher to train other teachers)
+a report I created for lead principal teacher to train other teachers
+####FSG Research Project
-####FSG Research Project(I worked on this project with two statisticians and database developer to refine curriculum)
+I worked on this project with two statisticians and database developer to refine curriculum

 The research questions are listed below ordering by their priporities.
-For each questions, I listed how I manipulate data using SQL and analyzed data using R in a spreadsheet.
+For each questions, I listed how I manipulate data using SQL and analyzed data using R in a spreadsheet

 1. How many times does an exit have to be given?
 When in a plan are exits given?
 2. What is the average exit time for each plan (T1-T3)?